Are SEAT cars reliable?

 Where are SEAT cars made?

 Most SEAT models are built in Barcelona, Spain.
-The only exception is the SEAT Mii, which is built in Poland.
+The only exception is the SEAT Mii electric which is produced in Bratislava, Slovakia.